 What does your role as a Chief Strategist entail?

-While working with clients, I’ve observed that they generally recognize they should pursue more advanced technologies, but they’re not really sure how to leverage them.
-They ask questions like, “What drives organizational value?
-What’s really useful?
-Where should I start?”
 Best practices for AI are still in the early stages of development.
-I think the role of Chief Strategist is especially important in this space because it’s still in such an early adoption cycle; having the personal experience of been-there-done-that and proven successful deployments in this space is quite valuable to our customers.
+I think the role of Chief Strategist is especially important because AI is still in an early adoption cycle; having the personal experience of been-there-done-that and proven successful deployments in this space is quite valuable to our customers.

 What do you see happening with artificial intelligence in the future?

-Artificial Intelligence is a hot topic.
+Artificial intelligence is a hot topic.
 It’s everywhere, permeating our culture outside of work.
 Watson even appeared in a Super Bowl ad!
-With that context, there’s a general perception that artificial intelligence is widely deployed today, but it’s actually not.
-In fact, Gartner published a survey of CIOs in 2018 that showed only four percent of them had actually invested or deployed artificial intelligence to date.
-Beyond that, a further 46 percent were planning to deploy.
+With that context, there’s a general perception that AI is widely deployed today, but it’s actually not.
+Gartner published a survey of CIOs in 2018 that showed only four percent had actually invested or deployed artificial intelligence to date and 46 percent were planning to deploy.

 I think [AI] will continue to develop rapidly, and we will see wider adoption both in corporate and individual settings.
-The greatest strength of AI is also its greatest challenge; the technology is evolving so quickly and prescriptive progress is hard to predict.
+AI’s greatest strength is also its greatest challenge.
+The technology is evolving so quickly and prescriptive progress is hard to predict.
 Today’s strategy will result in a roadmap for 6 to 12 months, and the technology will be vastly advanced by then.
-One of the things we’ve learned, and that we typically recommend to our clients, is that they leave room for iteration and be willing to adapt and evolve with the technology.
+One of the things we’ve learned, and we typically recommend to our clients, is that they leave room for iteration and be willing to adapt and evolve with the technology.